thinksource/newrest/README.md

 ```
 npm install
 ```
-3. build the frontend wiht webpack:
+3. build the frontend with webpack:

 ```
 npm run build
 ```

+# THe result expection

+1. it will run on localhost:5000
+2. the front end have two page:
+    2.1. localhost:5000/  is the front-end work
+    2.2. http://localhost:5000/backend/ is manager of product and category